 Is uninsured motorist coverage mandatory?

-You must buy uninsured motorist bodily injury coverage in these states: Connecticut, District of Columbia, Illinois, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Jersey, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, West Virginia and Wisconsin.
+You must buy uninsured motorist bodily injury coverage in these states: Connecticut, District of Columbia, Illinois, Kansas, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Jersey, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Vermont, Virginia, West Virginia and Wisconsin.
 New Hampshire does not require auto insurance, but if you buy a policy, as most residents do, it must include uninsured motorist coverage.
 In Rhode Island, UMBI is not required if you only carry state-minimum limits for bodily injury liability.
 If you choose higher liability limits, then you must also carry uninsured motorist bodily injury.

 Uninsured motorist property damage coverage is required in the following states: District of Columbia, Maryland, New Jersey, North Carolina, South Carolina, Vermont, Virginia and West Virginia.